Prag8855/aab/content/guides/freelance-visa.md

 Your freelance visa lets you visit other [[Schengen area]] countries without a visa.
 You can travel outside of Germany for up to 6 months.[^23] If you travel longer, your freelance visa expires.

 **[Travel with a residence permit ➞](/guides/residence-permit#travel-with-a-residence-permit)**

-### Make a tax declaration

-Your immigration expenses are [tax-deductible](/glossary/steuerlich%20absetzbar), so keep all your receipts and proofs of payment.
-Include them in your [tax declaration](/glossary/Steuererklärung).
-You will pay a little less [income tax](/glossary/Einkommensteuer).
-If you hire a lawyer or a relocation consultant, their fee is also tax-deductible.

 ### Renew your freelance visa